colinoflynn/crcbeagle/README.md

 # CRC Beagle

 CRC Beagle is a tool for reverse engineering CRCs.
 It is designed for commnication protocols where you often have several messages of the same length.
-This allows CRC Beagle to use the CRC Differential Technique described by Method by Gregory Ewing described in [Reverse-Engineering a CRC Algorithm](http://www.cosc.canterbury.ac.nz/greg.ewing/essays/CRC-Reverse-Engineering.html)
+This allows CRC Beagle to use the CRC Differential Technique described by Gregory Ewing described in [Reverse-Engineering a CRC Algorithm](http://www.cosc.canterbury.ac.nz/greg.ewing/essays/CRC-Reverse-Engineering.html)

 The advantage of this technique is it allows recovery of an "effective equivalent" CRC even in cases where the algorithm uses non-standard parameters for XOR-in or XOR-out (a common obfuscation technique).